irskep/BearLibTerminal-Nim/Readme.md

 This is a port of [BearLibTerminal](http://foo.wyrd.name/en%3Abearlibterminal%3Areference) to Nim.

+## Installation

+1. Download the shared library binary from [the BearLibTerminal web site.](http://foo.wyrd.name/en:bearlibterminal)
+2. `nimble install bearlibterminal`
+3. Make sure the shared library is somewhere it can be found.
+For development, this would typically be the working directory of your program when it runs.

+## Usage

 All functions are identical to the C versions, except:
 * `int` is aliased to `BLInt`
 * `uint32` is aliased to `BLColor`